 Sometimes the sensation is subtle or mildly noticeable, Fifer notes.
-“But, almost for everybody, we feel better after a workout.
-That’s part of the reason — our bodies release these ‘happy’ hormones and that’s really good for us.”
+“But, for almost everybody, we feel better after a workout.
+That’s part of the reason — our bodies release these ‘happy’ hormones, sometimes referred to as endorphins, and that’s really good for us.”

 Clears your head space

-Multitasking, Zoom meetings, family obligations, work deadlines — not to mention COVID-19 concerns and precautions — most of us have a million thoughts careening through our minds at once.
-Exercise helps channel your energy elsewhere.
+Most of us have a million thoughts careening through our minds at once.
+This can be overwhelming, but exercise helps channel your energy and focus elsewhere.

-“So, there are some really good physiological things happening in the body,” Fifer says.
-“And that’s on top of creating that mental space for us to be open in the present moment, and just kind of ‘be’ instead of: ‘What’s next?’ or ‘What do I have to solve?'”
+“There are some really good physiological things happening in the body,” Fifer says.
+“And that’s on top of creating that mental space for us to be open in the present moment, and just kind of ‘be,’ instead of questioning: ‘What’s next?’ or ‘What do I have to solve?'”

 Keeps the brain fit